Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### EventGridPublisherClient
 `EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
-Either a list or a single instance of CloudEvent/EventGridEvent can be sent.liAlternatively, a lis or a single instance of the dict representation of CloudEvent/EventGridEvent or a Custom Schema can also be published.
+Either a list or a single instance of CloudEvent/EventGridEvent can be sent.
+Alternatively, a list or a single instance of the dict representation of CloudEvent/EventGridEvent or a Custom Schema can also be published.

 ## Examples